alpacahq/alpaca-docs/content/market-data/getting_started.md

 {{< tabs "historical-data" >}}
 {{< tab "Python" >}}

-To start using the SDK in Python, let's import it and instantiate the REST client.
+To start using the SDK for historical data, let's import the SDK and instantiate the REST client.
 We'll instantiate the client using our API keys and Alpaca's paper trading endpoint.

 ```py
 # Importing the api and instantiating the rest client according to our keys